Lagrangian Motion Magnification with Double Sparse Optical Flow Decomposition: Motion Magnification

 \section{Motion Magnification}

 An important motivation for motion magnification is to visualize subtle motions for manual assessment by humans.
 Having decomposed the optical flow field into meaningful spatial and temporal components, we show in this section how these components can be used to enhance the optical flow in the regions of interest and how this can be visualized in a new video sequence using a sophisticated warping method.
+Image warping is used in the context of optical flow estimation, compression or image registration (usually backwards warping) or for applications from graphics such as texture mapping or novel view synthesis.